Jonathan-Jan/ambria/README.md

 # Ambria

-A easy to use dependency injector for NodeJS application.
+An easy to use dependency injector for NodeJS application.
-To work, Ambria need you to develop your module in a particular way (quite similar to an angular controller)
+To work, Ambria need you to develop your module in a particular way (quite similar to an angular controller).
+You will just have to add a small amount of code in your module declaration.

 ## Installation
 ```